Rintu's Garden

 Intervals in Language

 Memorable melodies are constructed using notes that have wider intervals between them.
-For example, a melody that is C - D - E is less memorable than C - G# - D. This is likely because C - D - E played repeatedly feels like part of a continuum, an expected pattern that doesn't register in the brain as an entity, but as theory, a rule.
-However, the C - G# - D motif is memorable—unexpected at least—and if repeated enough, will live longer in the brain.
-The brain needs to adjust to this new reality.
+For example, a melody that is C - D - E is less memorable than C - G# - D#.
+This is likely because C - D - E played repeatedly feels like part of a continuum, a spectrum, an expected pattern that doesn't register in the brain as an entity, but as theory, a rule.
+However, the C - G# - D motif is memorable, unexpected at least, and if repeated enough, will live longer in the brain.
+The brain adjusts to this new harmonic reality.

 Now that music is a language, I wonder if this is applicable to words and phrases.
-If I had to describe a book, I could say "good book," "big book," or "heavy book," all of which seem like expected adjective choices.
-But if I say "petulant book," "plinth book," "soapy book," or "candle book"...
-On the outset, it seems nonsensical.
+If I had to describe a book, I could say "good book", "big book", or "heavy book", all of which seem like expected adjective choices.
+But if I say "petulant book", or a "soapy book", on the outset, it seems nonsensical.
 But the human brain is so wonderful that I can now add a sense of smell, taste, and texture to the feeling and emotion of an inanimate object, just by using words that are distant in association.
-This will push the brain to give life to something that never existed.
+This pushes the brain to give life to something that never existed.